San Simon Monastery, Jerusalem

 Visiting San Simon Monastery

-In the Patriarch’s summer home in the monastery bullet holes of 1948 war can still be seen.
-The Israeli neighborhoods that developed around the monastery after 1948 are named “Katamon”, a place-name based on the Greek term “Kata Monhs” – “By the monastery”.
+Today, a single Greek monk named Theodoritos maintains the monastery.
+It is open only by appointment and for pilgrimage purposes.
+The Israeli neighborhoods that developed around the monastery after 1948 are named “Katamon,” a place name based on the Greek term “Kata Monhs” – “By the monastery.”

-A visit to San Simon Monastery can be combined in a day tour of Jerusalem.
+A visit to San Simon Monastery can be combined with a day tour of Jerusalem.